Ken Blackshaw's Home Page

 You can search within this page and then use the 'back' button to return to this

 I love to read, but I hate to find myself reading the same book twice.
-So, for almost 20 years I've been maintaining a spreadsheet of all the books I've read, Link to Ken's Reading List.
+So, for over 20 years I've been maintaining a spreadsheet of all the books I've read, Link to Ken's Reading List.
+The list is 'more-or-less' in date sequence, oldest at the top.
 You can search within this page and then use the 'back' button to return to this page.

 Page designed and maintained

 by Ken Blackshaw, Scientia Enterprises.
 To have Ken design your OWN web page

 Check out our current photo selections on My Flickr Photo Albums.

 Click on the references below for some good web sites that tell about other things near and dear to me.